A surgeon with over 30 years of experience, operated on the wrong part of a patient’s arm – confessing to his mistake soon after the procedure ended.

 Mr Ivory has now been awarded damages after bringing a medical negligence claim against Hull and East Yorkshire Hospitals NHS Trust, through specialists Hudgell Solicitors.

-Trust admitted fault for error described as a ‘Never Event’ which should not happen
+Trust admitted fault for an error described as a ‘Never Event’ which should not happen

 Hull and East Yorkshire Hospitals NHS Trust, which runs the hospital, admitted breach of duty and completed a serious incident report into the matter.

-It deemed the mistake a ‘Never Event’ – errors which the NHS accepts are ‘wholly avoidable’ if the proper checks and procedures are followed.
+It deemed the mistake a ‘Never Event’ – errors that the NHS accepts are ‘wholly avoidable’ if the proper checks and procedures are followed.